Skip to main content

 F-statistic

-Overall explanatory power
+Overall explanatory power of the model

 Max VIF

-Whether factors overlap too much (multicollinearity)
+Whether factors overlap too much with each other

-Whether you have enough data for the number of factors
+Whether you have enough data for the number of factors enabled

-At least 10 employees per factor is recommended
+At least 10 employees per factor is recommended for reliable results

 Data Requirements